 1. Define a Work Strategy

-I'm not talking about a lead generation strategy (although you need that too), I'm talking about a strategy of getting work done efficiently.
+I'm not talking about a lead generation strategy (although you need that too), I'm talking about a strategy for getting work done efficiently.
 What is your approval process?
 What happens when there is a roadblock... or multiple ones?
 Which deadlines are set in stone and which are flexible?
 How are you going to prioritize different projects and campaigns?
 These are questions you need to ask when defining a work strategy.

 For example, Agile Marketing is a strategy that focuses on being proactive to change, working off several iterations, and being adaptive and flexible to incoming requests.
 Agile users today say the top three are improved quality of work, faster time to get things released, and better team alignment on priorities.